Climbing

 Sunderland Wall

-The first year of presidency, my second university year, was understandably slow, with very little provided for the members.
-Since there were no cars available, there were no outdoor meets, and the weekly trips were invariably to Berghaus.
-Berghaus is quite a good wall for more competent climbers, but it is definitely not the place to teach new ones.
+In my second year I took over the presidency of the club, largely due to most of the previous members graduating.
+My first year running the club was understandably slow, with very little provided for the members, and the weekly trips were invariably to Berghaus.
+This was OK for more competent climbers, but it is definitely not the place to teach new ones.
 Also, there was no chance to teach anyone about roped climbing, so it seemed our services were not required!

-In the Easter break, I managed to get outdoors, though only once.
-We ran a few pitches at The Cow and Calf at Ilkley, and took a few pictures.
-I also managed to get out in June and August.
+In the Easter break, I managed to get outdoors: we ran a few pitches at The Cow and Calf, and took a few pictures.
+I also managed to get out to Brimham Rocks and Almscliff.

-In March, we went to an outdoor man-made bouldering park near Hartlepool called Summerhill.
-Eight free-standing boulders have been formed from concrete and pose a number of challenges ranging up to 6b.
+In March, we went to Summerhill bouldering park, where eight free-standing boulders have been formed from concrete and pose a number of challenges ranging up to 6b.
 For more information on this trip, you can view the pictures.